dgraph-io/dgraph/wiki/content/graphql/queries/search-filtering.md

 While fetching nested linked objects, you can also apply a filter on them.

-For example, the following query fetches the author with the `id` 0x1 and their posts about GraphQL.
+For example, the following query fetches the author with the `id` 0x1 and their posts about `GraphQL`.

 ```graphql
 query {